 U.S. Republican senators said they wanted to slash the corporate tax rate in 2019, later than the House's proposed schedule of 2018, complicating a push for the biggest overhaul of U.S. tax law since the 1980s.

 The House was set to vote on its measure next week.
 But the Senate's timetable was less clear.

-Additional reporting by Kit Rees and Helen Reid in London and Hideuyki Sano in Tokyo; Editing by Jennifer Ablan and James Dalgleish
+Reporting by Kit Rees, additional reporting by Helen Reid in London and Hideuyki Sano in Tokyo; editing by John Stonestreet and Adrian Croft